 📅 Before you build

 Before a shovel even touches the ground, thoroughly prepare a building plan.
 This is also the point where your vision comes to terms with your budget.
-In this stage, you'll work with architects, designers, contractors, tradesmen, a real estate agent, lenders, engineers, and inspectors to create the home you've always envisioned but that you can also afford.
+In this stage, you'll work with architects, designers, contractors, tradesmen, real estate agents, lenders, engineers, and inspectors to create the home you've always envisioned but can also afford.

-Once you move ahead with the build, know that it will be more difficult, costly, and time-consuming to change your mind about designs, materials, and floorplans.
+Once you move ahead with the build, know that changing your mind about designs, materials, and floorplans will be more difficult, costly, and time-consuming.
 Also, be certain about your wants and needs ahead of time so there's clear communication with everyone on the same page.

 🏗️ Week 1: Site excavation and leveling